ramaciotti/ramaciotti.github.io/about/index.md

 You may find me writing about systems performance one day and about type systems the next day.

 I believe programming should be more inviting for everyone, and the least I can do about it is trying to not be a jerk.
-So if you feel I wrote something unappropriate, send me an email, and I'll apologize, edit the post, and watch myself to not do that again.
+So if you feel I wrote something unappropriate, send me an email, and I'll edit the post and watch myself to not do that again.

 In my spare time I like to play the guitar.
 I listen mostly to heavy metal, but that's not the only genre I like.